-Friends in Fellowship is a series of free talks and lectures that bring Friends—and friends of Friends—together for fellowship, wine, refreshments, and networking.
-There will be short talks that highlight how our Quaker beliefs are relevant to what we choose to do in our everyday personal and professional lives.
+Friends in Fellowship is a series of free talks and lectures that bring Friends—and friends of Friends—together for fellowship, refreshments, and networking.
+We offer short talks featuring important topics connected to Quaker tenets and offer opportunities to meet people doing meaningful, and interesting projects.

 The Human Genome & Health Disparities